-The Company takes into consideration the community interest, environmental conservation, and refraining from any action that may damage the environment and the public interest by encouraging the employees to have social responsibility by taking part of activities that help and support public interests, e.g. volunteer activity, blood donation, education for youth, employment of person with disability or employment of local people.

-The Company has a practical guideline on society and community development as follows:
+The Company takes into consideration the community interest, photo editing of the Company's activities since 2017. environmental conservation, and refraining from any action that may damage the environment and the public interest by •Treatment on education taking part of activities that help and support public interests, closing social inequality gaps and reduced Inequalities. e.g. volunteer activity, blood donation, education for youth, people.
+The Company has a practical guideline on society and Policy community development as follows:

-- 1. Raising awareness on social and environmental responsibility among all levels of the employees; and - 2.
-Promoting the employment of person with disability or local employees.
+- among all levels of the employees; and - 2.
+Promoting the employment of person with disability or Company forward to sustainability. local employees.